nmacbean/GEOG-G489-589/Exercise 14: Unsupervised Classification/Unsupervised_Classification.md

 In Wednesday's class we'll be doing an in-class exercise to practice the image classification using KMeans clustering.

-Monday's homework will to be to complete the DataCamp tutorial on "lustering for Dataset Exploration: (Chapter 1) of the Unsupervised Learning Module: https://www.datacamp.com/courses/unsupervised-learning-in-python.
+Today's (Monday's) homework is to complete the DataCamp tutorial on "lustering for Dataset Exploration: (Chapter 1) of the Unsupervised Learning Module: https://www.datacamp.com/courses/unsupervised-learning-in-python.
 This will help you to become more familiar with the KMeans method before Wednesday's in-class exercise.